bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Fog
+- Cloudy
-- 98% humidity
+- 97% humidity
-- 7 mph wind
+- 6 mph wind
 - 100% cloud cover
 - 29 AQI 🟩
 - 0.87 inches of rain in the past 24 hours